-While carbon fiber reinforced plastics (CFRP) are gaining ground in the aerospace industry and now increasingly in the automotive industry – even in series production – plant and mechanical engineers are still hesitant about using lightweight materials.
+While fiber-reinforced lightweight materials are gaining ground in the aerospace industry and now increasingly in the automotive industry – even in series production – plant and mechanical engineers are still hesitant about using lightweight materials.
 However, these materials are increasingly convincing decision-makers in this area: With their material properties, these materials also provide many advantages for mechanical engineering, including their high innovation potential.

-A study by Roland Berger Strategy Consultants and the VDMA Composite Technology Forum (with which CU is linked via the umbrella organization “Composites Germany”) concludes that lightweight construction with CFRP is now a key issue for machines.
+Current studies conclude that lightweight design with CFRP is now a key issue for machines.
 CFRP components increase the precision and service life of the systems.
 Nevertheless, the motives for using CFRP components are somewhat different – for example, in comparison to the series production of automobiles: While car manufacturers focus on reducing energy consumption through lighter vehicles, increasing production efficiency and processing quality are also of great importance in mechanical engineering.

-The reduction in weight increases the dynamics of the drives and reduces the use of energy and resources.
+The weight reduction increases the dynamics of the drives and components and reduces the use of energy and resources.
 The developers are striving to fully exploit the full performance potential of the new materials under defined loads.
 These actually opposing requirements must be reconciled in advance of product development.
 This is what the experts at the Fraunhofer IPA are concerned with, for example.
-They develop strategies to identify and consistently exploit the advantages of lightweight construction for mechanical engineering.
+They develop strategies to identify and consistently exploit the advantages of lightweight design for mechanical engineering.

 Structural vibrations increasingly lead to fatigue fractures, which drastically reduce the service life of machines and assemblies.
 Higher damping will therefore significantly extend the service life of machines and assemblies.
 A further advantage: Good damping of these vibrations at the tool holder and in the machine bed leads to better machining results in terms of surface quality and longer tool life.

 In many industries, the “new materials” are now a key factor for competitiveness.
 The range of applications in mechanical engineering extends from coated, super-hard cutting tools and fibre composites in production engineering to lightweight materials and adaptronics for production machines.
 This latter discipline in particular has a high innovation potential.
 Professor Holger Hanselka, head of the Fraunhofer Institute for Structural Durability in Darmstadt and co-responsible for the lead project Adaptronics, says: “In ten or twenty years, adaptronics will be part of most products”.
 Adaptive systems – called ‘smart structures’ – are composite materials equipped with integrated sensors and so-called actuators.
 They detect component vibrations or deformations that occur.
 Actuators activate compensating counterforces to reduce or largely prevent the vibrations or deformations.
-This is made possible by new functional materials such as piezoelectric ceramic fibers.
+This is made possible by functional materials such as piezoelectric ceramic fibers.
 They emit electrical signals under pressure – and in the reverse principle they change their linear expansion under electrical stress.
-Thinner than a hair, they are integrated into the fiber composites.
-According to experts, this will give a new boost to lightweight construction, because the biggest problem of lightweight components – vibrations and noise – could be solved with adaptronic technology.
+They can be integrated into the fiber composites.
+According to experts, this will give a new boost to lightweight design, because the biggest problem of lightweight components – vibrations and noise – could be solved with adaptronic technology.

 A lightweight chuck from Emuge-Franken GmbH is already in use.
 Design manager Friedrich Schmauß: “Carbon and steel are used as material mix.
 The result is impressive: The weight could be reduced from 460 to 130 kilograms.
 Energy consumption fell from 22,470 kWh to around 4,000 kWh per year.
 In addition, the maximum speed could be almost tripled.